You searched for "lowestoft"

 Read more about "Mutford neighbourhood plan"...East Suffolk Council has pledged to extend its support for town centres with the launch of a new programme designed to foster long-term prosperity and sustainability.

-Read more about "Council reinforces support for lifeblood town centres"...The Hop to it art trail is coming to East Suffolk and St Elizabeth Hospice has chosen Felixstowe, Woodbridge, Beccles and Lowestoft as locations to host the trail, alongside Suffolk’s county town, Ipswich.
+Read more about "Council reinforces support for lifeblood town centres"...The Hop to it art trail has arrived in East Suffolk!
+St Elizabeth Hospice has chosen Felixstowe, Woodbridge, Beccles and Lowestoft as locations to host the trail, alongside Suffolk’s county town, Ipswich.

 There are fourteen parks and gardens in the East Suffolk District included on the National Register of Parks and Gardens of Special Historic Interest compiled by Historic England.
 Under the Historic Buildings and Ancient Monuments Act 1953 Historic England compiles a register of “gardens and other land” situated in England that appear to be of special historic interest.
 The main purpose of this Register is to celebrate designed landscapes of note, and encourage appropriate protection.
 It is hoped that drawing attention to sites in this way will increase awareness of their value and encourage those who own them, or who otherwise have a role in their protection and their future, to treat these special places with due care.